 Pests, such as microorganisms, insects, and rodents, can make a feast out of artifacts.
 They are attracted to artifacts made from plants and animals, such as paper and fabrics.
 They especially enjoy cardboard boxes, so best not to store any family treasures in them.
 Having a regular pest inspection to check for infestation is vital to preventing any damage.
 NPM only uses environmentally friendly pest control products and we never use aerosols due to chemical hazards (see next agent).

-Chemical Deterioration can be natural or man-made gases, aerosols, liquids, dust or dirt that are known to accelerate decay of artifacts.
+Pollutants can be natural or man-made gases, aerosols, liquids, dust or dirt that are known to accelerate decay of artifacts.
 Aerosols and liquids that are commonly seen around artifacts are household cleaners, bug sprays, and detergents.
 The chemicals within these sprays can attach to the artifact and will slowly cause it to decay.
 When cleaning near an artifact, spray directly onto the cloth, away for the object and then wipe down the surface.

 Light damage is caused by overexposure to natural or artificial light.
 A loss of historical and monetary value can occur when artifacts fade from exposure to excessive light.
 The best method to prevent light damage is to store artifacts away from direct light.
 NPM tries to minimize the amount of times artifacts are exposed to light by rotating out objects on exhibition and when they are in storage, they are kept in dark cabinets.